tarakanbg/api.vateud.net/README.md

 * Action caching is used, all responses are cached, expiration time is 3 hours.
 * Authenticated endpoint for vACCs to obtain the emails of their own members (see below)
 * Public endpoints for obtaining online stations data (pilots, ATCOs) and scoping it by airport(s)/FIR(s)
+* Public endpoints for obtaining an always current list of RW NOTAMs scoped by airport(s)/FIR(s)

 The subset of data available includes: